• Log in

 How Does the Brevo Free Plan Compare to Paid Plans?

 Starter ($9/month) removes the daily limit and gives you 5,000-100,000 monthly emails depending on your tier.
-Enhanced reporting and 24/7 email support, but automation stays limited to 2,000 contacts monthly.
+Advanced reporting and 24/7 email support, but automation stays limited to 2,000 contacts monthly.

 Business ($18/month) is where Brevo gets interesting for growing companies.
 Unlimited automation contacts, A/B testing, landing pages, advanced analytics, team collaboration for up to 10 users.
 Phone support alone might justify the upgrade if email marketing drives significant revenue.